flecsi/flecsi/doc/sphinx/user/programming.rst

 +++++++++
 The execution of ``mpi`` tasks (regardless of backend) is more predictable than that of normal tasks:

 #.
-Because they always run one point task in each process, with access to the color corresponding to its MPI rank, no data relocation is needed between two MPI tasks.
+Because they always run one point task in each process, it is meaningful for different callers to provide different argument values.
+#.
+Because each point task has access to the color corresponding to its MPI rank, no data relocation is needed between two MPI tasks.
    Therefore, fields used *only* by MPI tasks may use non-trivial data types (although resizing the field can still invalidate pointers).
 #.
 Because they additionally run synchronously, their parameters may be references or pointers to non-const objects.
 #.
 Because additionally no other point tasks are executed concurrently with them, they can access global data without race conditions.
 #.
 The resulting concurrent forward progress guarantee makes it valid for them to perform MPI communication (including via ``MPI_COMM_WORLD``).
    (Their field data is stored on the host and thus may be accessed directly by MPI.)

+However, their return values are processed in the normal fashion and must be trivially relocatable.